eclipse-hono/hono/site/content/component/auth-server.md

 ### Secure Port Only

-The server needs to be configured with a private key and certificate in order to open a TLS secured port.
+The server needs to be configured with a private key, a certificate holding the public key and a trust store in order to open a TLS secured port.

-There are two alternative ways for doing so:
+There are two alternative ways for setting the private key and certificate:

-1. either setting the `HONO_AUTH_AMQP_KEY_STORE_PATH` and the `HONO_AUTH_AMQP_KEY_STORE_PASSWORD` variables in order to load the key & certificate from a password protected key store, or
+1. Setting the `HONO_AUTH_AMQP_KEY_STORE_PATH` and the `HONO_AUTH_AMQP_KEY_STORE_PASSWORD` variables in order to load the key & certificate from a password protected key store, or
 1. setting the `HONO_AUTH_AMQP_KEY_PATH` and `HONO_AUTH_AMQP_CERT_PATH` variables in order to load the key and certificate from two separate PEM files in PKCS8 format.

+In order to set the trust store, the `HONO_AUTH_AMQP_TRUST_STORE_PATH` variable needs to be set to a key store containing the trusted root CA certificates.
+The `HONO_AUTH_AMQP_TRUST_STORE_PASSWORD` variable needs to be set if the key store requires a pass phrase for reading its contents.

 When starting up, the server will bind a TLS secured socket to the default secure AMQP port 5671.
 The port number can also be set explicitly using the `HONO_AUTH_AMQP_PORT` variable.